Governance of England: Government owned companies

-'England-only' mechanisms in the UK parliament
+Mechanisms in the UK parliament

 Unlike Scotland, Wales and Northern Ireland, which have had their own devolved legislatures since the late 1990s, England remains under the full jurisdiction of the United Kingdom parliament based in Westminster.
-In the parliament elected in 2024, 543 members represented constituencies in England out of a total of 650.
+In the 2024 general election, 543 of the 650 MPs were elected from constituencies in England.

 Some mechanisms exist within the UK parliament to allow members elected from constituencies elected in England to discuss issues relating to the nation as a whole or to specific regions of England.

 The Regional Affairs Committee was established in 2000.
 It has 13 members, however any MP from a constituency in England may attend and participate in its procedures effectively making it a de facto English grand committee.
-The standing order establishing the Regional Affairs Committee remains in force, however the committee last met in 2024 and no appointments have been made to it since 2005.
+The standing order establishing the Regional Affairs Committee remains in force, however the committee last met in 2004 and no appointments have been made to it since 2005.

 Eight Regional Grand Committees and Regional Select Committees existed between 2008 and 2010 for the eight regions of England outside Greater London.

+English votes for English laws

 As part of a commitment to introduce a policy known as English votes for English laws, prime minister David Cameron established a Legislative Grand Committee in 2015 in an attempt to give English MPs a greater say over legislation that only applies to England.
 The system of English Votes for English Laws was abolished by Boris Johnson's Conservative government in 2021.